 When I think of the ultimate pain sufferer, I think of Job and all of his afflictions.
 He tells us his “gnawing pains never rest” (30:17).
 And in Psalm 38 David talks about his “searing pain” … the pain that is ever with him… his iniquity.
 It’s the same reference to “Incurable pain” in Isaiah 17:11… the pain of sin that seemingly has no cure.

-I’m always amazed at some people’s tolerance for pain.
-Some have had to live with emotional pain so long that they’ve become numb to it.
+Some people choose to ignore their pain.
+There are those who have lived with emotional pain so long that they’ve become numb to it.
 And some have lived so long with the pain of sin that they don’t even acknowledge they have a problem.

-But when the pain is so deep inside, it’s hard to comfort someone.
+But when pain is deep inside, it’s hard to pinpoint the source and find comfort.
 That’s the emotional pain, the sorrow, the grief and torment that wear us out.
 As that popular song of long ago said over and over, “It hurts so bad!”

 When we can’t get to the root of this pain, when the person can’t even explain the hurt, then we do whatever we can to help bear the pain, the burden, hoping we aren’t the cause of it or aren’t adding to it.
-Sometimes it’s just a matter of wordlessly being there.
+Sometimes all we can do is just be there without saying a word.

-How can we measure someone’s pain and suffering?
-Oh, there are actual charts the legal advocates use to refer to the suffering, not just physical suffering but also things such as dealing with fear, insomnia, grief, worry, and even the loss of the enjoyment of life.
-But can all the money in the world really cure these things?
+There are actual charts legal advocates use to measure this kind of suffering, the pain of dealing with fear, insomnia, grief, worry, and even the loss of the enjoyment of life.
+But is it possible to truly calculate someone’s pain and suffering and put a value to it?
+Will all the money in the world really cure these things?

 GOD AND PAIN